dsasse07/subscription-tracker/README.md

 [[Top]](#table-of-contents)

 #### CLI
-* :white_check_mark: Develop basic command line interface for user to manage & control app
+* Develop basic command line interface for user to manage & control app

 [[Top]](#table-of-contents)

 ### Stetch Goals
 #### README in Markdown
-Status: :white_check_mark:
-You are reading it :smiley:
+You are reading it!

 #### User Login System
-Status: :white_check_mark:
 * Develop system to track app users by username and password to persist subscription information between sessions (See [Logging In](#logging-in))
 * Validation system developed to ensure no duplicate usernames are created by multiple users
 * Validation system developed to ensure masked passwords match prior to account creation